Sammyadj/hydrological-simulation-dashboard/README.md

 # 🌧️ Hydrological Simulation Dashboard

 A web-based tool that simulates surface runoff based on rainfall, land use, and soil type using the SCS-Curve Number (CN) method.
-Designed for urban planners, civil engineers, environmental scientists, and educators who need a fast, interactive way to visualize flood risk and surface runoff.
+Designed for urban planners, civil engineers, environmental scientists, and educators who need a fast, interactive way to visualise flood risk and surface runoff.

 ---